Grant of lease

 We can review and draft legal documents including rent deposit deeds and we can provide advice on assigning and varying a lease.

-Grant of lease FAQs
+Grant of Lease FAQs

 Lease assignment is transferring the legal interest of a property from one tenant to another.
 A tenant of a commercial lease can assign a lease to a new tenant with the landlord’s permission.